 Recovering Windows File Systems

 Pretty much every Windows-based data recovery tool offers support for FAT32 and the NTFS.
 Tools supporting exFAT are far and between due to Microsoft’s licensing restrictions.
-One tool supporting all three Windows file systems is Partition Recovery Software.
+One tool supporting all three Windows file systems is RS Partition Recovery.